Mat Collishaw and the Genetic Algorithms

 min Read27 January 2022

-Metaverse, immersive digital world that could be the next big thing on the internet.
+Metaverse, an immersive digital world that could be the next big thing on the internet.
 Will it be?
 Will artists leave their studios and develop their works in the virtual world?

 Last time I visited Paris was a couple of years ago together with my father.
 Although both of us had been to Paris multiple times before, it was the first time for us to visit the Louvre.
 I made a list of paintings that I wanted to see in the museum and its never ending corridors and rooms full of the most prominent paintings of all time.
 One of them was the Mona Lisa by Leonardo da Vinci.
 A painting that all of us know.
 And all want to see live whether her eyes really seem to follow the viewer as they move in front of the picture…